Table of Contents

 Q5: Are there any techniques applicable to divans?

-There might be, if any of them described in detail.
+There might be, if any of them were described in detail.
 We already have more sophisticated text line detection techniques.
-For the other I'll need to read the cited works.
+For the others, I’ll need to read the cited works.